Lukem121/Sprite-Sheet-Creator/README.md

 Run the program and click add images.
 These images will be added to the sprite sheet.
 When done click save image and select a save location.

 ### Info
 There is a bug where the green and pink grid appears under the images.
-However, when saving these will not be visible when saving.
+However, when saving these will not be visible in final image.
 Only 100 images per sprite sheet.

 ### Screen Shot